Metal-Organic Frameworks

 MOFs for Carbon Capture and Storage

-White paper
+White Paper

 Novel approaches to carbon capture are a necessity to tackle the accelerating negative impacts of man-made climate change.
-Metalorganic frameworks (MOFs) are a promising, cost-effective candidate to help solve this problem.
+Metal-organic frameworks (MOFs) are a promising, cost-effective candidate to help solve this problem.

 We’re ready to discuss your next project